nao1215/sqly/doc/cookbook.md

 sqly --output-format csv --sql "SELECT * FROM user" --output user.csv user.parquet
 ```

-Numbers, booleans, and nulls are emitted as native JSON scalars.
-Values that
+SQLite INTEGER and REAL values are emitted as JSON numbers, TEXT values remain
-are not unambiguous JSON scalars, such as zero-padded identifiers, remain
+JSON strings, and SQL NULL is emitted as JSON null.
+SQLite has no boolean type,
+so TRUE/FALSE literals and boolean expressions are integer 1/0 in JSON; a TEXT
+value such as `"true"` remains a string.
+Values such as zero-padded identifiers
-strings:
+remain strings:

 ```shell
 sqly --output-format json --sql "SELECT identifier, user_name FROM user" user.csv